marco-cheung/runner-tag-streamlit/README.md

 **6. Export and save results in a Google Spreadsheet**

-**7. Build a web service using Streamlit for end-users to respond with the result**
+**7. Build a web service on Streamlit Community Cloud ((the free hosting and deployment service) for end-users to respond with the result**

 ## Moving forward